ExplainableML/czsl/README.md

 Note: Some of the scripts are adapted from AttributeasOperators repository.
 GCN and GCNII implementations are imported from their respective repositories.

 ## License
-taskmodularnets is Creative Commons Attribution Non-Commercial Licensed, as found in the LICENSE file.
+czsl is Creative Commons Attribution Non-Commercial Licensed, as found in the LICENSE file.